Success! TRAVEL24 has been applied to your cart.

 sea salt as a natural remedy for seborrheic dermatitis

-Though not concretely backed by research studies, there are anecdotal reports that sea salt therapy can effectively treat symptoms of seborrheic dermatitis.
+Though not concretely backed by research studies, there are anecdotal reports that sea salt therapy can effectively reduce symptoms of seborrheic dermatitis.

 If you'd like to try it, dissolve dead sea salt in warm water that's a comfortable temperature.
 Spray the concoction onto the affected area or massage it into your scalp, and then leave it on for a few hours or overnight before rinsing it off.